-The spa is located inside Grove Arcade building with lots of other great boutiques and foodie finds to check out.
+The spa is located inside the Grove Arcade building with lots of other great boutiques and foodie finds to check out.

 Talk about refined nature…this hotel is located on a beautiful property overlooking the Blue Ridge Mountains.

-I loved lounging in front of the ginormous fireplace (The North Fireplace) in The Great Hall, reading the history of the hotel and seeing memorabilia all throughout.
+I loved lounging in front of the ginormous fireplace (The North Fireplace) in The Great Hall, reading the history of the hotel, and seeing memorabilia all throughout.

 Lots of greats have stayed here such as “The Vagabonds”, a group that consisted of Henry Ford, Thomas Edison, Harvey Firestone, and John Burroughs.

 They have this antique car to show what they drove when they were adventuring in nature.